frmysantana/100-days-of-code/log.md

 ### Days 61 + 62: March 10 & 11, 2018

 **Progress**: On these days I finished the React-Router section and am half-way through the Redux section.
 The next sections are 'React with Redux', 'Testing Your Application', and finally 'Deploying Your Apps'.
 Starting tomorrow, I will host a repo keeping the files of these courses, as a way of demonstrating that these were not off days for me, but study days.

+### Day 63: March 12, 2018

+**Progress**: I created the repos and uploaded the files from the React course here.
+I also went through about 5 videos in the Redux section, covering topics such as reducers, using combineReducers to handle mutiple reducers, and spread operators in ES6.